 Puppies are drawn to all sorts of decorations, and bright, shiny objects such as:

 Many of these items can become stuck in your puppy’s throat or their intestines.
 Worse yet, they can actually puncture the throat or intestines.

 Misha is over a year old, but this is really her first Christmas.
 At least, the first Christmas that she gets to see the tree with all the decorations and so on.
 So as Christmas draws near it is important to keep your puppy’s safety in mind, especially with all the lights, and shiny Christmas decorations begging for your puppy’s attention.

 Be especially careful with all the electrical wires.
 You definitely don’t want your puppy to start chewing on one of the string of Christmas lights.
 An electric shock can be lethal to a young puppy, to any dog actually.

-Actually, there is no secret, just good old common sense supervision for your puppy.
+The secret to puppy safety and decorations is just good old common sense. and supervision.
 Remember, it only takes a second for a puppy to choke on a piece of gift wrap ribbon or for some other dangerous item to become stuck in his throat.